-From Equation~\eqref{eqn:d} it follows that we can track the number of times $D$ acts by comparing the parameter of the monomial with lowest degree and the monomial of highest degree.
-Geometrically, $D$ modifies the Hasse diagram by increasing the number of holes. \item If the word $D$ occurs $d$ times in $w$, the only way to obtain the term $\zetaf[i]$ is if the word $\mu$ occurs $i-2d-1$ times in $w$.
+\item We prove this in Lemma~\ref{lemma:gen} in a more general setting. \item From Proposition~\ref{prop:closed1} it follows that we can track the number of times $D$ acts by comparing the parameter of the monomial with lowest degree and the monomial of highest degree.
+Geometrically, $D$ modifies the Hasse diagram by increasing the number of holes. \item If the word $D$ occurs $d$ times in $w$, the only way to obtain the term $\zetaf[i]$ is if the word $*$ occurs $i-2d-1$ times in $w$.